flowdevteams/FlowAdmin/README.md

-# FlowDev - Tailwind CSS 3 Admin Layout & UI Kit Template
+# FlowAdmin - Tailwind CSS 3 Admin Layout & UI Kit Template
-We would like to thank you for purchasing FlowDev :).
+We would like to thank you for purchasing FlowAdmin :).
 The following guideline will help you to get started with the hyper and its documentation.

 #### Docs and Examples